What is the Science?

 Natural climate solutions (NCS) include conservation, restoration, and improved management practices across forest, wetland, grassland and agriculture systems that help mitigate climate change.

-By 2030, when most countries have committed to reducing their emissions, these natural climate solutions could deliver 37% of the necessary annual global emission reduction goal.
+By 2030, when most countries have committed to reducing their emissions, these natural climate solutions could deliver one third of the necessary annual global emission reduction goal.
 Conserving, restoring and rethinking the way we manage our lands and coasts will have multiple payoffs not only for climate, but also for the plants, animals and people that call Earth home.